 Introduction to SVN Interview Questions and Answers

 SVN or subversion is a software versioning and revision control system distributed as an open-source license by Apache.
-Version Control System is a software that helps software developers to work together and maintain a complete history of their work.
+Version Control System helps software developers work together and maintain a complete history of their work.

 A VCS is divided into two categories: